voxel51/fiftyone/docs/source/integrations/cvat.rst

 * `https`: boolen indicating whether to use `http` or `https` in the server url
 * `segment_size`: maximum number of images to upload per job
 * `image_quality`: quality to reduce images to prior to uploading
-* `job_reviewers`: a list of usernames that job reviews are assigned to sequentially
+* `job_reviewers`: a list of usernames that job reviewers are assigned to sequentially
 * `job_asignees`: a list of usernames that jobs are assigned to sequentially
 * `task_assignees`: a list of usernames that tasks are assigned to sequentially